morgan-se/svelte-blog/src/posts/understanding-spring.md

 ```

 ### Sending a request
 Our 'spring-like' framework is now complete, of course our HTTP implementation leaves much to be desired but its enough to try some simple get requests.
+Upon running it on port 8080 we can then send some basic HTTP requests by navigating to the URL in a browser.

 A simple `GET` request to `/` will give the following
 ![Example GET request](../simple-serve-get.png)